 Central Abingdon Regeneration Framework

-The work will result in producing the Central Abingdon Regeneration Framework (CARF), which will identify what future improvements are needed in the town for when an opportunity presents itself and to direct future decisions to support the vision for central Abingdon.
+The Central Abingdon Regeneration Framework (CARF) was produced by Vale of White Horse District Council and it’s project team, led by Carter Jonas, to identify what future improvements are needed in the town for when an opportunity presents itself and to direct future decisions to support the vision for central Abingdon.
+The final CARF document was published in February 2023.

-The new CARF document will also help the council deliver on objectives set out in its Climate Action Plan, and the council aims to align its work with an Oxfordshire-wide cycling and walking project , which aims to create better connectivity between homes, town centres and business parks.
+The framework will also help the council deliver on objectives set out in its Climate Action Plan.
+It aims to align with Oxfordshire-wide cycling and walking projects and the Abingdon Local Cycling and Walking Infrastructure Plan (LCWIP), which seek to improve the cycling and walking environment and create better connectivity between homes, town centres and business parks.

 If you have any queries please contact the CARF team on: